Roger Jon Ellory was born in Birmingham, England in June of 1965. His father, still unknown to him, departed before Roger was born.

 He attempts to produce an average of forty thousand words a month, and aims to get a first draft completed within three to four months.
 His wife thinks he is a workaholic, his son considers him slightly left-of-centre, but they put up with him regardless.
 His son has long since been aware of the fact that ‘dad’ buys stuff, and thus his idiosyncrasies should be tolerated.
 Roger doesn’t read anywhere enough books, doesn’t watch enough films, and keeps trying to remedy these omissions.
 To date he has routinely failed.

 As for inspiration, two of his favourite quotes are from Benjamin Disraeli and Gary Player, respectively, ‘Success is entirely dependent upon constancy of purpose’, and ‘The harder you work, the luckier you get.’
 He agrees with these wholeheartedly, and thus has no intention of retiring from anything, ever.
-The next book due for release in June of 2013 is called ‘The Devil and The River’, and Roger is currently working on the novel for 2014.
+His next book is due for release in early 2019.

 4 Responses to Biography